 - GOVERNANCE – How are key decisions about content and content strategy made?
 How are changes initiated and communicated?

-Webstruxure works closely with our clients to take them through each component of the quad, to ensure that we understand the information needs of both their organisation and its audience, and any limitations or considerations relevant to its implementation.
+Webstruxure works closely with clients to take them through each component of the quad, to ensure we understand the information needs of both their organisation and its audience, and any limitations or considerations relevant to its implementation.

 We aim to develop a strategy that contains realistic, incremental, implementable steps, and that is adaptable to the changing needs of both the client and their users.